 Human cells are made of many parts, including chromosomes which are organized structures of DNA.
 Their job is to help direct the actions of various types of cells.
-There are 23 chromosomes and normally, each cell contains 2 copies of each chromosome for a total of 46 chromosomes.
+There are 23 chromosomes and normally each cell contains 2 copies of each chromosome for a total of 46 chromosomes.
 Scientists have long known that many types of cancer cells show either a gain or loss of specific chromosomes.
 In acute myeloid leukemia (AML), a blood cancer that affects approximately 500 children each year, between 10-20% of patients have an extra chromosome 8, referred to as trisomy 8.